-You’ve paid $390 for a ticket to Burning Man this year and may have purchased a vehicle pass for another $50.
-That’s over $400 before you even get gas in your car or buy plane tickets, which we know can put folks in a financial pinch.
+You’ve paid $390 for a ticket to Burning Man this year and may have purchased a vehicle pass for another $80.
+That’s almost $500 before you even get gas in your car or buy plane tickets, which we know can put folks in a financial pinch.
 Participants go to great lengths to get to Black Rock City, and we’d like to let you know where your ticket money goes.
 Our hope is to give a little insight as to why tickets cost what they do.

 Importantly, nearly all of the revenue used to put on the Burning Man event in Nevada comes from tickets purchased by participants.
 This differs from almost any other large scale event that depend on various forms of revenue.
 Examples of revenue that Burning Man opts out of: